 Hi, I’m Dolly!
-Welcome to my corner of the internet where I’ll be sharing recipes I create (most Whole30 approved, some not), workouts I do, places I travel and other life shenanigans.
+Welcome to my corner of the internet where I’ll be sharing recipes I create, workouts I do, places I travel and other life shenanigans.
 A little about me:

 I grew up outside of Boston in an urban city called Lowell that has shaped me into the city girl that I am today (sorry, you won’t catch me settling in a small town or the country).
 Growing up, food was always my security blanket whenever I was anxious, stressed or sad.
 Using food as a coping mechanism started at a young age and led to me being overweight for most of my life.
 I was always uncomfortable with my weight and the skin I was in, but never talked about it because I didn’t have anyone to turn to.
 I would secretly try dieting, but eventually I just accepted the fact that I was always going to be the fat funny friend with a pretty face for a big girl (insert eye roll).
 I masked all of my insecurities with humor, sarcasm and my ‘loud’ outgoing personality, but deep down I wanted to make to changes and I knew I needed to make changes.
 I wanted to match what I projected to the world to how I felt and not use it as a mask.